Office facilities at CAS

 CAS is a tenant of the Academy, and our administrative staff and fellows do therefore not have access to the Academy's premises on the ground and second floors without an appointment.

 The Academy is available for rent for larger events.
 Note that it is booked by the day and is a popular venue.
-For events in May, June, August and September, the Academy should be booked about a year ahead.
+For events in May, June, August and September, the Academy should be booked about a year in advance.
 The Kavli lecture hall can seat 100 people, while the dining room seats 86.

 An important part of the experience of being a fellow at CAS is to engage in conversations across disciplinary and national boundaries.
 Therefore, all fellows, affiliated researchers, and the administrative staff have lunch together.
 Lunch is served in the Turret room on the third floor at 12 noon, Monday through Friday.